-Types of Self-Storage Units
+Monetizing Self-Storage Units

-Per square foot construction costs increase as the structure grows taller, yet another important factor to consider.
-Efficient use of interior space is a must, and that includes items like room design, construction materials, corridor layout, and so forth.
+Per square foot construction costs increase as the structure grows taller, which is yet another important factor to consider.
+The efficient use of interior space is a must.
+That includes items like room design, construction materials, corridor layout, and so forth.

-Typically, customers box up their storage items which are then picked up by a shipper and transfered to the mail storage facility.
-A hybrid is the self-storage box (or bin), in which the facility provides pick-up and drop-off service, but the items are stored in a designated storage unit rather than generalized warehouse space.
+Typically, customers box up their storage items.
+Then a shipper picks them up and transfers them to the mail storage facility.
+A hybrid is the self-storage box (or bin), in which the facility provides pick-up and drop-off service.
+However, the items go to a designated storage unit rather than generalized warehouse space.

-Loans are available for new construction, expansion and rehabilitation.
-Borrowers typically put in equity equal to 20% to 25% of the property value, and the loans are typically recourse, meaning the borrower is personally guaranteeing proper and timely loan payments.
+Loans are available for new construction, expansion, and rehabilitation.
+Borrowers typically put in equity equal to 20% to 25% of the property value, and the loans are typically recourse.
+This means the borrower is personally guaranteeing proper and timely loan payments.

 Self Storage Acquisition Loans